ubco-mds-2020-labs/data-531-lab1-ericphillips99/README.md

 ## Instructions

 For this lab, you will need to open `lab1.ipynb` in a Jupyterlab session and follow the instructions within.

 ## Feedback on this Lab

-**How many hours did you spend on this lab?** [Replace this text with a float] hours.
+**How many hours did you spend on this lab?** ~2 hours.

-**Comments**: What did you learn in this lab?
-This answer is not graded and is for course improvement purposes.
+**Comments**: I learned how to write Python programs that prompt user input, something I didn't have prior experience implementing.